DNA-MGC+: A versatile codec for reliable and resource-efficient data storage on synthetic DNA: Methods

 The fragment payload length \(k\) is a design parameter that is selected so that the reference DNA sequence length $L_{\text{ref}}(k)$~(see equation~\eqref{eqL}) matches a target design length \(L_{\text{target}}\) as closely as possible.
 In general, the target length cannot always be matched exactly due to structural constraints imposed by the codec.
 For instance, since the inner and outer codes operate over symbols of length $\ell_{\text{in}}$ and $\ell_{\text{out}}$ bits, respectively, $k$ must be divisible by both $\ell_{\text{in}}$ and $\ell_{\text{out}}$.
 Moreover, the index length $\ell_{\text{out}}$ must also be divisible by $\ell_{\text{in}}$ since it is included in the inner code.
 In addition, when markers are used, the total number of inner code symbols~(excluding the check parity) must be even to ensure periodicity.
 The underlying RS codes also impose the standard field size constraints of $2^{\ell_\mathrm{in}}\geq (k+\ell_\mathrm{out})/\ell_{\text{in}} + c_{\text{in}} + 1$ and $2^{\ell_\mathrm{out}}\geq K + c_{\text{out}}$.
 The latter constraint is equivalent to $N \leq 2^{\ell_\mathrm{out}}$, thereby limiting the total number of encoded DNA sequences to at most $2^{\ell_\text{out}}$ for a given file.
-Consequently, either $\ell_\text{out}$ must be chosen sufficiently large to enable the generation of enough sequences within a single encoding instance, or the input file must be partitioned into smaller independently encoded blocks, resulting in a multi-packet\footnote{This approach requires additional metadata to ensure correct packet identification and reordering during decoding.} representation.
+Consequently, either $\ell_\text{out}$ must be chosen sufficiently large to enable the generation of enough sequences within a single encoding instance, or the file must be partitioned into smaller independently encoded blocks, resulting in a multi-packet representation as discussed in the next subsection.

 Taking the aforementioned constraints into account, the fragment length $k$ is selected as follows.
 Given a target design length \(L_{\text{target}}\) and fixed parameters ($\ell_{\text{in}},\, \ell_{\text{out}},\, c_{\text{in}},\, c_{\text{out}},\, d_{\text{min}},\, \beta, \, \text{marker mode}$), the encoder determines \(k^{\star}\) that minimizes \mbox{\(|L_{\text{ref}}(k) - L_{\text{target}}|\)} subject to \(L_{\text{ref}}(k) \le L_{\text{target}}\).
 Thus, $L_{\text{target}}$ serves as an upper bound on $L_{\text{ref}}$, and \(k^{\star}\) minimizes the gap between the two.
 If an exact match is required, the remaining gap $L_{\text{target}}-L_{\text{ref}}(k^{\star})$ is filled with random DNA symbols.
 The encoding steps illustrated in~Fig.~\ref{fig:encoding_pipeline} are applied once \(k^{\star}\) is determined.
 If the input file size $B$ is not divisible by $k^{\star}$, random bits are added so that the final payload fragment has length exactly $k^{\star}$.
 These padding bits are removed after decoding.